jtopjian/terraform-provider-sensu/docs/resources/sensu_cluster_role_binding.md

   [Sensu rbac reference](https://docs.sensu.io/sensu-go/5.0/reference/rbac/#role-bindings-and-cluster-role-bindings) for more information.

-* `role` - *Required* - The name of the role.
+* `cluster_role` - *Required* - The name of the cluster role.
 See the [Sensu rbac reference](https://docs.sensu.io/sensu-go/5.0/reference/rbac/#role-bindings-and-cluster-role-bindings) for more information.

 * `users` - *Optional* - The users to bind.
 See the [Sensu rbac reference](https://docs.sensu.io/sensu-go/5.0/reference/rbac/#role-bindings-and-cluster-role-bindings) for more information.